Salim Lone: Early career and exile

-Salim Lone is a Kenyan of Indian descent, both of his grandparents having migrated to East Africa over 100 years ago.
-Lone himself was born in Jhelum, a city in the Punjab Province of British India (now in Punjab, Pakistan), when his father was doing university studies there, and is of Kashmiri descent.
+Salim Lone is a Kenyan of South Asian descent, both sets of his grandparents having migrated to East Africa over 100 years ago.
+Lone himself was born in 1943 in Jhelum in India in 1943, in what is now the Pakistani province of Punjab, when his father was doing university studies there, and is of Kashmiri descent.
 Lone attended Park Road Primary School and Duke of Gloucester (Now Jamhuri High) School in Nairobi.
-He won a scholarship to study Literature at Kenyon College in the United States (BA, 1965) as part of a major programme that President Kennedy initiated for university education for newly independent African countries, popularly known as the "US airlift."
-He obtained his MA at New York University (1967) and was studying for his PhD when he won a Rockefeller Foundation fellowship to teach and do research at Makerere University in 1968, but could not take up his appointment.
+He won a scholarship to study literature at Kenyon College in the United States (BA, 1965) as part of a major programme that President Kennedy initiated for university education for newly independent African countries, popularly known as the "US airlift."
+He obtained his MA at New York University (1967) and was studying for his PhD when he won a Rockefeller Foundation fellowship to teach and do research at Makerere University in 1968, but could not take up his appointment.He had worked at The Village Voice of New York's Greenwich Village as a summer intern in 1963 and 1964, but he began a career in journalism in the early 1970s in New York, where he worked for two years for the Sunday NY Times Pulitzer Prize-winning Editor Emeritus Lester Markel as a researcher and writer.

-He began his career in journalism in the early 1970s in New York, where he worked for two years for the former Sunday NY Times Pulitzer Prize-winning Editor Lester Markel as a researcher and writer.
 In Kenya in Dec 1971 he became Editor of the Sunday Post at age 28, but quickly came under pressure for articles critical of Jomo Kenyatta's, and (after 1978), Daniel arap Moi's governments.

 Forced out of the Sunday Post in 1974, Lone became founding editor of Viva, a politically conscious women's magazine in Kenya, which won widespread Kenyan and international recognition, with the United Nations in 1980 during the Copenhagen Women's Conference listing it as one of the world's eight most influential women's magazines, along with Ms. in the US, Emma in Germany and Manushi in India.
 The magazine regularly highlighted the issues of poverty, corruption, women's rights and diminishing freedoms of expression and association in Kenya.
 Lone was regularly grilled and harassed by Special Branch police officers, and in 1981 became the only journalist in independent Kenya to have been prosecuted and convicted for his journalistic work, along with the Nobel Peace Prize Winner, the Kenyan environmental and pro-democracy fighter Wangari Maathai.
-Eventually, his troubles under the Daniel arap Moi regime worsened to the point where he fled to the US to avoid arrest in June 1982, His citizenship was subsequently revoked by President Moi for "disloyalty" to Kenya, but restored in 1993.
+Eventually, his troubles under the Daniel arap Moi regime worsened to the point where he fled to the US to avoid arrest in June 1982.
+His citizenship was subsequently and illegally revoked by President Moi for "disloyalty" to Kenya, but continuing protests by the United Nations staff in NY and Geneva by and human rights organizations saw it restored in 1993.